A drug designed for diabetes is now being called the first true longevity medicine. The evidence is real. So are the blind spots.

 | Animal models | Some rodent data showing improved metabolic markers and reduced age-related decline.
 Limited lifespan studies. |

-| Human observational data | Biological age reversal signals (3.1 to 3.2 years via epigenetic clocks).
+| Human trial data | Biological age reversal signal of about 3.1 years on PCGrimAge (up to 4.9 on PhenoAge), from one small post hoc analysis.
 Cardiovascular event reduction (SELECT trial, 20%).
 Anti-inflammatory effects measured. |

 | RCTs with aging endpoints | None exist.
 No RCT has tested GLP-1 drugs with lifespan, healthspan, or aging as a primary endpoint. |